actionml/cluster-setup/single-driver-machine.md

                 $ pio-stop-all
                 $ jps -lm
-                $ # check for orphaned HMaster or HReagionServer or
+                $ # check for orphaned HMaster or HRegionServer or QuorumServer
                 $ # non-eventserver Console and kill separately to get a clean state
                 $ kill some-pid

- - install pip to import data to the EventServe
+ - install pip to import data to the EventServer

 		$ sudo apt-get install python-pip
 		$ sudo pip install predictionio